in Business Administration - Human Resources Management

 - hands-on, industry-specific simulations and activities that allow learners to apply concepts to real world HR scenarios

-- a common first year in the School of Business where you can build relationships with students who may be your future colleagues, clients or trading partners
+- a common first year in the School of Business and Information Technology where you can build relationships with students who may be your future colleagues, clients or trading partners

 - coursework that allows HR students to develop the understanding required to strategically support other Business disciplines within their organizations